metavida/Multi-Firefox-Launcher/README.md

 Multi Firefox Launcher
-Copyright 2009, Marcos Wright-Kuhns

-About
 =====

-Multi Firefox Launcher allows you to easily launch more than one version of Firefox at the same time on any Mac OS X computer.
+Multi Firefox Launcher makes it easy to launch more than one version of Firefox at the same time on any Mac OS X computer.

 Installation
 =====